IndomieGorengSatu/Mie/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## I got an A on my origami assignment when I turned my paper into my teacher